mIRC-Scripters/mirckb/docs/source/commands/list.rst

     * - Parameter
       - Description
     * - #channel
       - If specified, mIRC will only list information for that channel.
-If you specify a wildcard, mIRC will list all channels that contain the wildcard expression.
+If you specify a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` , mIRC will list all channels that contain the wildcard expression.
     * - -MIN N
       - If specified, can be used to only display channels that has mimnimum N users
     * - -MAX N